Digital Transformation Strategies for Restaurants That Just Make Sense

 Image by Freepik

 When running a business, you may have many things to do quickly.
-That’s why having the right software and apps is essential to your growth.
+That’s why having the right software and apps is essential.

-They can increase efficiency, boost productivity, improve customer service, and help you make data-driven decisions.
+They can increase efficiency, boost productivity, improve customer service, and support data-driven decisions.

-In a US Chamber of Commerce survey, 85 percent of businesses report that technology platforms helped their business succeed, and 94 percent report that it helped them run their business more efficiently.
+In a US Chamber of Commerce survey, 85% of businesses reported that tech platforms helped them run more efficiently.

-Besides streamlining your restaurant’s operations, tech tools help set the foundation for your business’s long-term success.
+Besides streamlining your restaurant’s operations, tech tools lay the foundation for long-term success.

 Things to Consider When Choosing Restaurant Apps and Software